-The University has developed a Policy on Categorising and Protecting University Information Assets (Word doc) that grades data and advises on storage and transfer of information.
+The University has developed a Policy on Categorising and Protecting University Information Assets (.docx) that grades data and advises on storage and transfer of information.
 We recommend that you familiarise yourself with the Policy, especially the information classifications:

 How can I share folders with research data?

 If you want to share folders containing research data with other Lancaster colleagues, you will need to request research data storage.
 Find more about this in our storage guide.
 You can request that the storage folder be shared with Lancaster colleagues.

 If you need to share data with colleagues outside Lancaster, we recommend using Box.
 Please also check our summary below to see which method of data transfer is adequate.

 What is Box?

 Box is Lancaster University’s solution for secure online storage.
 Box is an enterprise cloud storage solution that is available to all members of the University.
 Box uses high-grade encryption to secure data, both in transit and at rest.
 Box is certified by a number of external bodies as demonstrating secure practices and technologies and technologies and adheres to the adequate protection requirements of the EU Data Protection Directive.

 Please note that the maximum size of a single file is 5GB.
 The total storage size is 1TB per user.